 \begin{eg} Let $K=\Qur$, and $C/K$ be the hyperelliptic curve given by The cluster picture of $C/K$ is shown in Figure \ref{fig::eg3clusterpic} and the special fibre $\X_k$ of the minimal SNC model of $C/K$ is shown in Figure \ref{fig::eg3model}.
 The principal clusters in $\Sigma_{C/K}$ are $\s_1,\s_2,\s_3,\s_4,\s_5$, and $\Rcal$, as labeled in Figure \ref{fig::eg3clusterpic}.
 Note that $\s_3$, $\s_4$ and $\s_5$ are permuted by $\GK$ and denote their orbit by $X$.
-None of the principal clusters in this example are \"ubereven, so by Theorem \ref{thm::structureofSNCmodelintro}, each orbit of principal clusters gives rise to just one central component - these are drawn in bold and labeled in Figure \ref{fig::eg3model}.
-The clusters $\s_1,\s_2 $ are children of $\Rcal$, so there is a linking chain (or chains) between $\Gamma_{\Rcal}$ and $\Gamma_{\s_i}$ for $i=1,2$, and between $\Gamma_{\s_2}$ and $\Gamma_{X}$.
+None of the principal clusters in this example are \"ubereven, so by Theorem \ref{thm::structureofSNCmodelintro}, each orbit of principal clusters gives rise to one central component, shown in bold and labeled in Figure \ref{fig::eg3model}.
+Clusters $\s_1$ and $\s_2 $ are children of $\Rcal$, so there are one or two linking chains between $\Gamma_{\Rcal}$ and $\Gamma_{\s_i}$ for $i=1,2$, and between $\Gamma_{\s_2}$ and $\Gamma_{X}$.

-Each of the components $\Gamma_{s_1},\Gamma_{s_2},$ and $\Gamma_{X}$ also have tails intersecting them.
-We will discuss later how we determine the exact number and length of these linking chains (see Theorem \ref{thm::intromainthm2}).
+Each of $\Gamma_{s_1},\Gamma_{s_2},$ and $\Gamma_{X}$ are also intersected by tails.
+How one determines the number and length of the linking chains and tails is discussed in Theorem \ref{thm::intromainthm2}.

-We can compare the chains intersecting the central components in $\X_k$ to the tails appearing in the minimal SNC models of related elliptic curves, shown in Table \ref{tab::KNclassification} in Appendix \ref{sec::KNclassification}.
-The chains intersecting $\Gamma_\Rcal$, along with $\Gamma_{\Rcal}$ itself, look much like a type I$_0$ elliptic curve.
-Similarly type $\mathrm{III}$ for $\s_1$, type $\mathrm{II}$ for $\s_2$, and type $\mathrm{I}_0^*$ for $X$ (here with multiplicities multiplied by $|X|=3$). \end{eg}
+In this example, we can compare the chains intersecting the central components in $\X_k$ to tails appearing in the minimal SNC models of related elliptic curves, see Table \ref{tab::KNclassification}.
+The chains intersecting $\Gamma_\Rcal$, along with $\Gamma_{\Rcal}$ itself, look much like a type $\mathrm{I}_0$ elliptic curve.
+Similarly type $\mathrm{III}$ for $\s_1$, type $\mathrm{II}$ for $\s_2$, and type $\mathrm{I}_0^*$ for $X$ (but with multiplicities multiplied by $|X|=3$). \end{eg}